Jerry Glanville: Racing career

 Glanville began racing by learning from seven-time Winston Cup Series champion Dale Earnhardt, who would mentor Glanville in tests at Richmond International Raceway.
 Glanville officially started his racing career in the NASCAR Busch Grand National Series in 1992 for Lewis Cooper with sponsorship from the Falcons.
 After failing to qualify in his first career attempt at Lanier Speedway, he made his series debut at Orange County Speedway, finishing 22nd.
-He ran six races during his three-year timespan in the series, with a best finish of 20th at Volusia County Speedway in 1992.
+He ran six races during his three-year timespan in the series, with a best finish of twentieth at Volusia County Speedway in 1992.
 Glanville returned to the series in 1999, but failed to qualify for all five races he attempted.

-He later ran in the ARCA Hooters SuperCar Series, running ten races in 1994 as an owner/driver of the No. 81, and recorded a best finish of ninth at I-70 Speedway.
+Glanville later ran in the ARCA Hooters SuperCar Series, running ten races in 1994 as an owner/driver of the No. 81, and recorded a best finish of ninth at I-70 Speedway.
 Glanville returned to ARCA in 2000, running a part-time schedule until 2004 for his and Norm Benning's teams, his best finish being fourth at Nashville Superspeedway in 2002.

-In 1995, he participated in the Skoal Bandit Copper World Classic, the inaugural SuperTruck Series race, and finished 27th.
-He continued racing in the Truck Series from 1995 to 1999, with a best finish of 14th three times.
+In 1995, Glanville participated in the Skoal Bandit Copper World Classic, the inaugural SuperTruck Series race, and finished 27th.
+He continued racing in the Truck Series from 1995 to 1999, with a best finish of fourteenth three times.

 In addition to the Busch and Truck Series, Glanville competed in the NASCAR Slim Jim All Pro Series in 1996, finishing 23rd at Gresham Motorsports Park.
 He later raced in the Winston West Series, his debut coming in 1997 at Pikes Peak International Raceway, where he finished seventh.
-From 1997 to 1999, he ran eight races in the Hooters Pro Cup, with a best finish of 12th at Southampton Speedway.
+From 1997 to 1999, he ran eight races in the Hooters Pro Cup, with a best finish of twelfth at Southampton Speedway.

 Glanville was also working for CBS Sports during this period, mainly as an NFL studio analyst.
 Glanville also called several NASCAR Craftsman Truck Series races on CBS/TNN during this period, mainly as a race analyst in the booth.